-THREE TO FOUR WEEKS BEFORE THE TEST DATE

-Activity Where to Learn More Complete the online test coordinator training.
-(We'll email you instructions for accessing it approximately 6 weeks before test day.) collegeboard.org/ptat Distribute the SAT School Day Student Guide and encourage students to visit sat.org/practice to get ready for test day.
-Prepare Your Students on page 37 Identify students required to test and create a Master Student List.
-Build Your Master Student List for Testing on page 13 If using a College Board or a locally developed notice/consent form, distribute with copies of the student guide if not done previously.
+THREE TO FOUR WEEKS BEFORE THE TEST DATE Activity Where to Learn More Complete the online test coordinator training.
+(We'll email you instructions for accessing it approximately 6 weeks before test day.)
+Details to arrive via email 6 weeks before test day Distribute the SAT School Day Student Guide and encourage students to visit sat.org/practice to get ready for test day.
+Prepare Your Students on page 37 Identify students required to test and create a Schoolwide Student List.
+Build Your Schoolwide Student List for Testing on page 13 Students under age 18 must provide parental/guardian consent to complete the optional questionnaire and opt-in to Student Search ServiceTM.
+If using a College Board or a locally developed notice/consent form, distribute with copies of the student guide if not done previously.
 Students should discuss with their parents or guardians and then return signed consent forms before the preadministration session.
 Prepare Your Students on page 37 Work with your SSD coordinator to review the NAR to ensure all students testing with accommodations and/or supports, including SAAs and EL time and one-half support, are included.
-Accessing the NAR to Determine Room Needs for Accommodated Students on page 13 SSD Online: collegeboard.org/ssdonline Designate a secure area for receiving, checking, and storing your Plan Your Space on page 14 test materials.
-Estimate how many standard and accommodated rooms you'll need based on the number of students testing.
+Accessing the NAR to Determine Room Needs for Students with Accommodations on page 13 SSD Online: collegeboard.org/ssdonline Designate a secure area for receiving, checking, and storing your test materials.
+Plan Your Space on page 14 Estimate how many standard and accommodated rooms you'll need based on the number of students testing.
 Identify which rooms in your facility or off-site location can be used for testing.
 Plan Your Space on page 14 Make a list of available staff and their roles.
 Use the number of testing rooms and their capacity to determine testing room assignments.
 Plan Your Staff on page 15 Work with the SSD coordinator to identify students, if any, who will need support staff such as human readers, scribes, or sign language interpreters.
 Recruit staff to fill these positions.
 Plan Your Staff on page 15 Review the sample Testing Staff Agreement with anyone you intend to recruit to serve on the testing staff, including support staff.
 Sample Testing Staff Agreement on page 63 Create room rosters by assigning students to testing rooms.
 Also assign testing room codes and note these on the room rosters.
 Build Your Room Rosters on page 17 Arrange to minimize distractions: no fire drills or other disruptive events should be scheduled for test day.
 Manage Test Day Impacts on page 20 Reschedule lunch for all participating students, if necessary.
 Manage Test Day Impacts on page 20 Plan activities for students who won't be testing.
 Manage Test Day Impacts on page 20 Notify your school population of modifications to the normal school day.
 Manage Test Day Impacts on page 20 If you have students approved for the pre-recorded audio format, work with the SSD coordinator to make sure the streaming application has been installed and tested on all computers to be used for testing.
 Ensure proctors have necessary access to the streaming application.
-Set Up Computers for Pre-recorded Audio on page 29
+Set Up Computers for Pre- recorded Audio on page 29